maicaalmonte/GRAPH-READING/README.md

 # GRAPH-READING

-A Python project for fetching and visualizing cryptocurrency data from the Etherium, Coingecko, Binance, Coinmarketcap API.
+A Python project for fetching and visualizing cryptocurrency data from the Coingecko, Binance, Coinmarketcap API.

 ## Installation